Sudeeppp-Mishra/Web-Wonders/README.md

 2. Open the project folder in your browser.

 ## Usage
+1. Clone this repository: `git clone https://github.com/Sudeepp-Mishra/Web-Development.git
-1. Open the `.html` file in any browser to see the results.
+2. Open the `.html` file in any browser to see the results.
-2. Edit the files as needed to experiment with the code.
+3. Edit the files as needed to experiment with the code.

 ## Contributing
 1. Fork the repo